boschrexroth/ctrlx-automation-sdk/doc/package-manifest.md

 }
 ```

 Providing a proxy configuration is optional in some cases (e.g. if your snap does not provide a web service).
-If a proxy configuration is supplied, the following parameters are valid:
+If a proxy configuration is provided, the following parameters are valid:

 * **name (mandatory):** Name of the web service.
 The format is: `<id>.<service>`The name has to be unique.
-Examples are:
+Examples:
   * `rexroth-solutions.web`
   * `rexroth-hmi.web`
   * ...
-* **url (mandatory):** URL which is provided by the Reverse Proxy.
-When a client tries to access this URL, the Reverse Proxy transparently redirects the request to the web server, this means your webserver has to be configured to listen to e.g. "/cool-app" and not "/".
-Must not conflict with other web services URLs.
-Examples are:
+* **url (mandatory):** URL provided by the reverse proxy.
+When a client tries to access this URL, the reverse proxy transparently redirects the request to the web server.
+Thus, your web server has to be configured to listen to e.g. "/cool-app" and not "/".
+Must not conflict with other web service URLs.
+Examples:
   * /solutions
   * /hmi
   * ...
-* **binding (mandatory):** Identifier of the resource to which the reverse proxy redirects the requests.
-The resource may be a port or a unix socket.
-Using a unix socket is highly recommended.
-Examples are:
+* **binding (mandatory):** Resource identifier to which the reverse proxy redirects the requests.
+The resource can either be a port or a Unix socket.
+Using a Unix socket is highly recommended.
+Examples:
   * :5000
   * 192.168.1.17:5000
   * "unix://{$SNAP_DATA}/package-run/rexroth-solutions/rexroth-solutions.web.sock"
 * **restricted:** Restricted URL.
-URLs defined here are accessible for authenticated clients only.
-One important example are the API URL(s) - those URLs should be restricted in the majority of the use cases.
+Only authenticated clients can access the URLs defined here.
+One important example is the API URL(s) - those URLs should be restricted in most use cases.
 Examples:
  "/rexroth-solutions/api/v1.0"

 !!! info
-    **Remark:** In case a snap provides multiple web servers, multiple entries of ProxyMapping are allowed.
+    **Remark:** If a snap provides multiple web servers, multiple ProxyMapping entries are allowed.

 #### Binding

 **Unix sockets (recommended)**

-To use unix sockets the web server of your application has to bind against a [Unix Domain Socket](https://en.wikipedia.org/wiki/Unix_domain_socket).
-Most of web server frameworks already support this.
-The benefit of unix sockets is the additional security (file access can be restricted via file permissions) and the lower attack surface on network level (the service cannot be reached externally).
-To enable your snap and to provide the reverse proxy access to your unix socket, you have to use the content interface slot "package-run".
+To use Unix sockets, the web server of your application has to bind against a [Unix Domain Socket](https://en.wikipedia.org/wiki/Unix_domain_socket).
+Most web server frameworks already support this functionality.
+The benefit of Unix sockets is the additional security (file access can be restricted via file permissions) and the lower attack surface on network level (the service cannot be reached externally).
+To enable your snap and to provide the reverse proxy access to your Unix socket, use the content interface slot "package-run".
 It uses the same mechanism as the "package-assets" interface.

 !!! example
     ```yaml